 Free to speak my truth to others.
 Or not.

 Because in speaking the truth to myself first (admitting where my heart was really at, and what it truly wanted) even if I wasn’t ready to tell others yet…I was already free.

-And as long as you have choices (and you always do, you just have to remember that you do!) you’re empowered.
+And as long as you have choices (and you always do) you’re empowered.

 Yes, that bears repeating.